 They say any money raised for charity is good money.
 It’s true.
 But most importantly it’s the why you’re doing it and whom you’re doing it for.
 If your own values are aligned with Snowdome’s, we’d say you’re off to a flying start.

 We have had wonderful people raise funds for Snowdome through, swimming, cycling, running and hiking.
 We don’t mind how you do it – you are all heroes to Australian blood cancer patients.
 So, set yourself or a team a challenge and raise funds to cure blood cancer.
-See My Cause for inspiration or Everyday Hero for upcoming events.
+See My Cause for inspiration.

 Our Directors and Committee Members are made up entirely of selfless volunteers who devote their time and energy to helping Snowdome ‘make hope real’ for Australians in the fight against blood cancer.